jaychowcl/benchdeconv/README.md

 (Optional): Modify _mintest_ spots to set spot locations of known cell fractions for testing minimum cell density for identification in ./data/spot_coords/out1_mintest.csv
 2. Gather annotated single cell RNAseq data.
 Requires count matrix barcodes, genes, counts in a sparse matrix, and metadata of cell annotations.
 3. Run run.R (see --help for flags) for importing data, generating synthetic datasets, deconvolution, and generating preliminary statistics.

+For parallelization:
-(Optional): Run run_hpc.sh to run in a high performance computing enviornment for parallelization.
-Current settigns
+1. Use run_hpc.sh to run in a high performance computing enviornment for parallelization.
+Current settings follow disseratation experiments.
+2. run run_stats.R (see --help for flags) to collect all HPC runs and generate statistics.

+Results and statsitcs will be reported in data/results unless specified by --outdir.

+### Adding new deconvolution methods
+1. Place deconvolution steps in the run.R ##DECONOVLUTION section
+2. Add deconovlution name into method_names variable in same section
+3. Add deconvolution result output dataframe variable into method_list variable in same section

+All proceding steps will now take into account the new deconvolution method.

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+See .yaml and R_installation.R for packages.

 ### Installing